 Catalina Grand Prix 1958

-In February 1958, well before the race, the Asama Highlands race winning Yamaha YD-A was exported to the US for testing and preparation ahead of the Catalina GP.
-The bike was soon converted to a more conventional "Westernised" motocross layout, with high bars, high pipes with heat sheilds, smaller fuel tank (taken from the 125 YA racer) and high footpegs.
-It has been suggested that Fumio Ito tested the machine before being shipped to the US, hence the #33 on the prototype machine, but this has not been confirmed to date.
+In February 1958, well before the race in May, the Asama Highlands race winning Yamaha YD-A was exported to the US for secret testing and preparation ahead of the Catalina GP.
+The bike was converted to a more conventional "Westernised" scrambler configuration, with high bars, high pipes with heat shields, smaller fuel tank (taken from the 125 YA racer) and high footpegs.
+It has been suggested that Fumio Ito tested the machine, hence the #33 on the prototype machine, but this has not been confirmed to date, although Ito, along with President Kawakami San and Ono San, the Engineering Manager visited Catalina in March to assess the Island before the race (Cite: Colin MacKellar, Yamaha, Factory and production road racing two strokes, 1995).

 The remaining 4 YD machines were prepared back in Japan at the Yamaha factory during early 1958, being shipped from Japan on 23rd March, arriving at the US on April 8th.